RV Kilo Moana

 RV Kilo Moana (AGOR-26) is a small waterplane area twin hull (SWATH) oceanographic research ship owned by the US Navy and operated by the University of Hawaii as a part of the U.S Academic Research Fleet and a member of University-National Oceanographic Laboratory System (UNOLS).
 She was designed to operate in coastal and blue water areas.
 The unique SWATH hull-form provides a comfortable, stable platform in high sea conditions.

-In January 2012 Kilo Moana began taking on water from a baseball sized hole in her hull, though the cause of the hull is unknown.
+In January 2012 Kilo Moana began taking on water from a baseball sized hole in her hull, though the cause of the breach is unknown.
 The crew of the vessel along with the United States Coast Guard were able to temporarily plug the hole and pump out the flooded spaces.
 She returned to her homeport of Honolulu safely and entered emergency drydock to repair the damaged hull.

 On 20 November 2019, the ship rescued a French-flagged sail catamaran Thetis.
 That ship with a crew of four was transiting the Austral Islands in French Polynesia when she began to take on water.
 The American vessel was able to fabricate parts needed to restore watertight integrity and the Thetis was able to continue her passage.